Adult social care market position statement

 The overall aim of the health and wellbeing centres (day services) is to promote healthy lifestyles, reduce isolation, stimulate interest and regain skills to promote and increase independence.
 It provides respite and a break for both the carer and the cared for person.

-The outcome of the review will form our market shaping plan for day opportunities which will be published in the Autumn of 2025.
-The plan will describe what we need the market to look like in this area to help providers develop their own business plans.
+The outcome of the review has informed our market shaping plan for day opportunities.
+The plan describes what we need the market to look like in this area to help providers develop their own business plans, the plan also outlines our intention to develop a framework contract for day opportunities which will start from the 1 November 2026.

 Home care